SiliconLabs/matter_extension/silabs_utils/README.md

 In the multicast case there is no CASE session, the command is sent directly to the group address, no response is expected.

-For ping and multicast tests both sender and receiver Print a packet sequence number to the PTI channel: for multicast the sequence number the <sequence number> command parameter, for ping it is the magic number 1729.
+For ping and multicast tests both sender and receiver print a packet sequence number to the PTI channel: for multicast the sequence number is the <sequence number> command parameter, for ping it is the magic number 1729.